sunilcomposio/notion-to-github/Ministral-3-3B-Local-Setup-Guide.md

 - How to work with remotely hosted MCP tools in Open WebUI

-> ⚠️ NOTE: This isn’t a benchmark post.
+> ⚠️ NOTE: This isn't a benchmark post.
 The idea is to show a practical setup for running a small local model with real tools, then extending it with remote MCP servers.

 ## What's so Special?